samra-irshad/3d-boundary-constrained-networks/README.md

 To train the baseline models, use the following command:

 `python train_baseline.py --data_folder 'path where the data is stored' --output_folder 'path to save the results' --batch 4 --epochs 300 --model unet --lr 0.001`

+To train the boundary-constrained models, use the following command:

+`python train_3d_boundary_constrained.py --data_folder 'path where the data is stored' --output_folder 'path to save the results' --batch 4 --epochs 300 \
+--model unet --conf tsol --lr 0.001 --lambda_edge 0.5`